The Kuga has been a big success for Ford, although the most recent model has always been regarded as quite dull.

 The ST-Line starts at £27,745, which is reasonably priced considering the amount of equipment on offer.
 Our test car was the ST-Line X that cost from £29,745, which does start to look quite pricey.

 As a family SUV, the Kuga makes a good choice.
 It is spacious, well equipped and one of the best driving mid-size SUVs you can buy.
 In ST-Line it looks rather smart, too.
-Unfortunately, the ride comfort from the stiffer suspension does let the side down, as does the cluttered and badly laid-out dash.
-If you value the driving experience of your SUV and like the Kuga’s looks, it makes a fine choice, but unfortunately there are now much better rivals out there such as the Mazda CX-5 and Seat Ateca.
+If you value the driving experience of your SUV and like the Kuga’s looks, it makes a fine choice, but there are other rivals to consider such as the Mazda CX-5 and Seat Ateca.